i05nagai/memorandum/language/english_speaking.md

     * not asked for
     * The proposed law would force senders of unsolicited e-mail to provide a valid return address.
     * unsolicited advice
-* cutthroat
-    * cut-throat
-    * competing in a strong and unfair way, without considering any harm caused to others
-    * a cut-throat business/market/world
-    * Scrapping
 * perfunctory
     * done quickly and without showing that you care or have much interest
         * his smile was perfuctory